Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 - I'd rather worth with same sex individuals
 - I would never have a private lesson with opposite sex individuals

-As previously mentioned, this question comes from a conjecture: _are female students less likely to work with male students?_ It is important to know because, in affermative case, it could be useful to lead this piece of information in the **Interview with the Head of IT of the University of Milano-Bicocca**, as he could arrange with the **Project Owner** a meeting with University representative in order to officially ask the University to provide open spaces for private lessons.
+As previously mentioned, this question comes from a conjecture: _are female students less likely to work with male students?_ It is important to know because, in affirmative case, it could be useful to lead this piece of information in the **Interview with the Head of IT of the University of Milano-Bicocca**, as he could arrange with the **Project Owner** a meeting with University representative in order to officially ask the University to provide open spaces for private lessons.

 - [ ] QUESTION 7: **ADEQUATE AREAS FOR PRIVATE LESSONS**